 You have had a great idea and now you are implementing it by building a new startup based on it.
 Before you start materializing your idea into a startup, what are the key considerations to consider before setting up a new business?
-You might have a million things floating in your head regarding key considerations before you initiate, but allow us to nudge you in the right direction by telling you that the most important action to take before you start your new startup is to consider which business structure to go for your new startup.
+You might have a million things floating in your head regarding key considerations before you initiate, but allow a startup business accountant to nudge you in the right direction by telling you that the most important action to take before you start your new startup is to consider which business structure to go for your new startup.

 If you are a startup in the UK then there are 5 business structures that your new business can adopt to and these are sole trader, partnership, limited liability company (Ltd), limited liability partnership (LLP), and the public corporation.
 To get to this point, you need to hire a startup business accountant who can make you aware of such things, so you don’t find yourself in a difficult situation in the later years of your business.

 If you are working alone then this business structure is well suited for you, especially for freelancers and self-employed people.
 This business structure can be used by businesses that offer services directly to earn revenue such as real estate agents, graphic designers, plumbers, hairdressers, etc.

 Your startup business accountant can assess if you are ready to do business alone or have people involved in the venture as well.
 In the case of the latter, the Partnership structure is the right answer for you.
 It is simple to set up and it is inexpensive to operate, while there are not many restrictions or rules, it is taxed higher at personal income tax rate once your business starts to grow and prosper.